Tea

 Darjeeling

-Darjeeling is located in picturesque steep slopes of the Eastern Himalayas in India.
-Darjeeling teas are also called the “Champagne of Teas” and are the most sought-after exquisite teas commanding premium prices the world over.
-Darjeeling has three unique tea-growing seasons, the prime second flush season teas are of the most exalted quality, featuring exquisite bouquet, muscatel flavour, superb taste and a lingering aftertaste.
+Darjeeling is located on the picturesque, steep slopes of the Eastern Himalayas in India.
+Darjeeling teas are also called the “Champagne of Teas” and are among the most sought-after, exquisite teas, commanding premium prices worldwide.
+Darjeeling has three unique tea-growing seasons; the prime second-flush season teas are of the highest quality, featuring an exquisite bouquet, muscatel flavour, superb taste, and a lingering aftertaste.
 Teas produced during this season rightly fetch the highest prices.

 Nilgiri